cadeyrn/keep-or-delete-bookmarks/README.md

 ##### read and modify bookmarks

-You installed Keep or Delete Bookmarks to show and remove bookmarks so it should be clear why the permission is needed to read and modify your bookmarks.
+You installed Keep or Delete Bookmarks to show and remove bookmarks, so it should be clear why the permission is needed to read and modify your bookmarks.

 #### silent permissions